Saturday’s Transactions, Writethru | Federal News Network

 MIAMI MARLINS — Optioned INF Eddy Alvarez to alternate training site.
 Placed RHP Elieser Hernandez to 60-day IL.
 Recalled OF Harold Ramirez from IL.

-NEW YORK METS — Place C Tomas Nido on 60-day IL.
+NEW YORK METS — Placed C Tomas Nido on 60-day IL.
 Released RHP Pedro Payno.
-Optioned RHP Hunter Strickland form waivers to alternate training site.
+Claimed RHP Hunter Strickland from waivers and optioned to alternate training site.

 PITTSBURGH PIRATES — Optioned RHP Cody Ponce to alternate training site.